 40 percent or differed between groups by 20 percentage points, or if there were any other "fatal" flaws that seriously affected internal validity, as agreed upon by two independent investigators.
+Poor quality studies were excluded from this review.

 We abstracted data from all included studies into standard evidence tables using Microsoft Word® (Microsoft Corporation, Redmond, WA).
 A second reviewer checked the data for accuracy.
 We abstracted information on study design, baseline data, intervention details, health outcomes, and adverse events.